The coalescent point process of branching trees: Two applications in the discrete case

-\begin{rem} In the linear fractional case with parameters $(a,b)$ ($a>b$, subcritical case), the Yaglom quasi-stationary distribution is known to be geometric with failure probability $b/a$.
-Thanks to Proposition \ref{prop : cpplf}, the branch lengths are i.i.d. and are infinite with probability $1-(b/a)$.
-Then thanks to the previous proposition, the quasi-stationary size $U$ is the first $i$ such that $A_i$ is infinite, which indeed follows the aforementioned geometric law. \end{rem} \paragraph{Proof.} From the transition probabilities of the Markov chain $(D_i;i\ge 1)$ given in Theorem \ref{thm : cpp}, we deduce that
+\end{prop} \begin{rem} In the linear-fractional case with parameters $(a,b)$ $(a>b$, subcritical case), the Yaglom quasi-stationary distribution is known to be geometric with failure probability $b/a$.
+Thanks to Proposition \ref{propcpplf}, the branch lengths are i.i.d. and are infinite with probability $1-(b/a)$.
+Then thanks to the previous proposition, the quasi-stationary size $U$ is the first $i$ such that $A_i$ is infinite, which indeed follows the aforementioned geometric law. \end{rem} \begin{pf*}{Proof of Proposition~\ref{propmrcaqsd}} From the transition probabilities of the Markov chain $(D_i;i\ge1)$ given in Theorem~\ref{thmcpp}, we deduce that

-so that, thanks to Theorem \ref{thm : cpp},
+so that, thanks to Theorem~\ref{thmcpp},

-Now since
+Now, since

 and because this last quantity converges to $\PP(A_1=+\infty)=\alpha_1$ as $n\tendinfty$, we get the result for the law of $V$.